ambianic/ambianic-docs/docs-md/index.md

  - No coding required to get started
  - Decomposable and hackable for open source developers

-# Run in Development Mode
+# Quick Start

-If you would like to try the current development version, follow these steps:
+If you would like to try the latest version, follow the steps in the [Quick Start Guide](users/quickstart.md).

-1. Clone this git repository.
-2. `./ambianic-start.sh`
-3. Study `config.yaml` and go from there.

 # Contributors
 If you are interested in becoming a contributor to the project, please read the [Contributing](legal/CONTRIBUTING.md) page and follow the steps.
 Looking forward to hearing from you!